 Biography

-Hill received a BA degree in Psychology (1987) from Bates College.
-She earned her MS degree with an emphasis in Clinical Psychology (1994) from the University of New Mexico and her PhD with an emphasis in Clinical Psychology (1999) from the University of New Mexico.
-Following her PhD, she completed two years of post-doctoral fellowship at the University of UT (1999 - 2000) and the University of NM (2000 - 2001).
+Hill received a B.A. degree in Psychology (1987) from Bates College.
+She earned her PhD in Clinical Psychology (1999) from the University of New Mexico.
+Following her PhD, she completed post-doctoral training at the University of Utah and University of New Mexico.
+She was licensed as a psychologist in New Mexico in 2001.

 Personal Statement